NFL survivor picks, knockout pool predictions, strategy guide for Week 7 from proven computer

-NFL football knockout, survivor pool picks, advice, strategy for Week 7, 2025: Avoid the Rams
+NFL football knockout, survivor pool picks, advice, strategy for Week 7, 2025: Avoid the Los Angeles Rams

 SportsLine's advanced computer model just locked in its top Week 7 NFL survivor picks

 The available Week 7 survivor pool teams has dwindled even further.
 Couple that with a number of upsets, including the Thursday night New York Giants win over the Philadelphia Eagles 34-17, and many survivor pool players' hopes are in tatters.
 For those still alive, this week's schedule does give them a number of options to be able to move on.
-Among the likely targets for NFL survivor players this week include Packers vs. Cardinals (+6.5), Buccaneers vs. Lions (-5.5) on 'Monday Night Football,' Patriots (-7) vs. Titans and Broncos (-7) vs. Giants.
+Among the likely targets for NFL survivor players this week include Packers vs. Cardinals (+6.5), Buccaneers vs. Lions (-5.5) on 'Monday Night Football', Broncos (-7) vs. Giants and Mike Vrabel's return to Tennessee in Patriots (-7) vs. Titans

 Meanwhile, the Kansas City Chiefs will look to battle their way back to the top of the AFC West standings when they take on the visiting Las Vegas Raiders.
 Las Vegas is 2-4 on the year and fourth in the AFC West, while the Chiefs are third at 3-3.
 Kansas City enters as an 11.5-point favorite, the largest line of the week, so the Chiefs will be an appealing option for those who can still use them.
 Before finalizing any Week 7 NFL survivor picks, see which team the red-hot SportsLine Projection Model just went all-in on.